AbdulrahmanFiala/Tayeb-Mainnet/DEPLOYMENT_WORKFLOW.md

 - [ ] Fund `ShariaLocalSwap` with necessary token approvals (if executing on behalf of a multisig)
 - [ ] Create example DCA orders and ensure `path` arrays are valid
-- [ ] Run a low-value swap on mainnet to confirm router + paths
+- [ ] Run a low-value swap on mainnet to confirm router + paths (prep paths with `npm run plan:local-swap`; abort if the SDK reports no route)
 - [ ] Configure automation scripts (`automation/auto-execute-dca.ts`, `automation/execute-ready-orders.ts`)
 - [ ] Configure mainnet monitors for XCM swaps if using the bridge